 The government consults organizations on both sides over legislation that affects the Finnish working life.
 Many aspects of Finnish society we now take for granted are the result of such collaboration.
 These include our annual vacations, overtime pay, etc.

-As almost any law can be considered to affect working life in some form or another, the organizations have traditionally been very influential.
+As almost any law can be considered affecting working life in some form or another, the organizations have traditionally been very influential.
 That influence has fluctuated somewhat over time.
-It is also depended on the composition of the Finnish government.
+It has also depended on the composition of the Finnish government.

 Union membership has been in the decline for years.
 Political scientist Aino Tiihonen says the connection between one’s occupation and one’s social class is weaker these days.
 Therefore joining a union possibly associated with a particular political party or ideology becomes problematic.